dkalpakchi/django-scientific-survey/README.md

 ## Translating the project

-Django-scientific-survey is available in multiple language.
+Django-scientific-survey is available in multiple languages.
 Your contribution would be very appreciated if you know a language that is not yet available.

 ### As a developer